abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 "4" == 4; // return  true
 ```

-Behind the scene javascript convert the string into a number and the equate them this is called `COERCION`
+Behind the scene, javascript convert the string into a number and the equate them this is called `COERCION`

 ### `===` Operator
 🔸 === is super strict.
 It want both content and type should equal